-Smart leasing agents (or assistants) are also powered by AI and use natural language processing, but they’re capable of more than a transactional conversation.
+Virtual leasing assistants are also powered by AI and use natural language processing, but they’re capable of more than a transactional conversation.
 Their role is to nurture leads and nudge them down the path with a completed rental application as the ultimate goal.
 Some even go beyond the completed application and communicate with residents after the lease signing.

-The AI leasing agent is capable of handling all lead-nurturing communications, including reminders, tour scheduling and follow-ups.
-Like apartment chatbots, virtual leasing agents can also answer prospects’ questions along the way.
+The AI leasing assistant is capable of handling all lead-nurturing communications, including reminders, tour scheduling and follow-ups.
+Like apartment chatbots, virtual leasing assistants can also answer prospects’ questions along the way.

-In most cases, once the application has been completed, the virtual agent steps back and allows a human leasing agent to take it from there.
+In most cases, once the application has been completed, the virtual assistant steps back and allows a human leasing agent to take it from there.

-Both apartment chatbots and A.I. leasing agents can (but all don’t) use natural language processing to communicate with people, as well as machine learning, which means they learn from every interaction and get better over time.
-Although not all products in this space offer these, both apartment chatbots and smart leasing agents can give prospects the option of communicating with a human if they can’t answer to the prospects’ satisfaction, and both capture contact information and generate chat transcripts.
+Both apartment chatbots and AI leasing assistant can (but not all do) use natural language processing to communicate with people, as well as machine learning.
+Which means they learn from every interaction and get better over time.
+Although not all products in this space offer these, both apartment chatbots and smart leasing assistants capture contact information and generate chat transcripts.

-If they use natural language processing, virtual leasing agents have an edge over chatbots when it comes to understanding what a user is communicating.
-Virtual agents that use NLP can better understand intent, which is different from simply knowing what is being said.
+If they use natural language processing, virtual leasing assistant have an edge over chatbots when it comes to understanding what a user is communicating.
+Virtual assistants that use NLP can better understand intent, which is different from simply knowing what is being said.
 So, they interact with users much like another human would.

 Some apartment chatbots also use NLP, but most use rule-based communication, which means the answers they offer are generally programmed.

-In either case, when communicating with an NLP agent – whether it’s an apartment chatbot or a smart leasing agent – customers experience a naturally flowing conversation and increased accuracy with responses, without the frustrating hiccups that can occur with rule-based agents.
+In either case, when communicating with an NLP assistant customers experience a naturally flowing conversation and increased accuracy with responses, without the frustrating hiccups that can occur with rule-based agents.

 The chatbot of the future

-Both apartment chatbots and virtual leasing agents are capable of making life easier for stressed apartment community staffers.
+Both apartment chatbots and virtual leasing assistant are capable of making life easier for stressed apartment community staffers.
 But they’re not the same.

-While chatbots can take simple tasks off the plates of human leasing agents, like answering queries about the community, virtual leasing agents bring additional value by helping to convert apartment leads into residents.
+Chatbots can take simple tasks off the plates of human leasing agents, like answering queries about the community.
+Virtual leasing assistant bring additional value by helping to convert apartment leads into residents.

-Want to learn more about our AI leasing agent, ResMate?
+Want to learn more about our AI leasing assistant, ResMate?
 Click below to speak with an expert.